Search the registry

 Agent has a task: "analyze this transaction for fraud"

-ToolShed returns ranked results from the Dolt registry
+ToolShed returns JSON results from the Dolt registry

 Protocol Agnosticism